You know exactly what I'm talking about here.

 Because you've been down this path far too many times before.
 Of course you thought you could make someone love you.
 Haven't we all been there?

 You, too believed, in spite of what everyone told you, that you could actually change his heart.

-And no matter how much deep in your heart you knew it shouldn't be like this, you kept trying.
+And no matter how much you knew deep in your heart you that it shouldn't be like this, you kept trying.
 Because you believed in miracles and you believed in love and you believed in the power of love to make the impossible possible.